hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

   - **If Bot breaks and agent-assistance is disabled for business** then the Bot break message or the outlier message as defined in business config is sent as a message by the bot
 - Previously assigned agent
   - If the agent is ‘online’ or ‘offline’, then the chat is added to the agent's queue.
-  - If the agent is 'away', the chat is treated as a fresh conversation.
+  - If the agent is 'away' or logged out, the chat is treated as a fresh conversation.

 > While these Queues are maintained in our Backend, conversation assignment for a particular agent is handled based on Activities performed on Athena by said agent.

 ## Chat assignment
-The folowing section covers how an agent is assigned a chat on the agent chat tool.
+The following section covers how an agent is assigned a chat.

 > Once the chat is assigned to an agent, the user can see the handover to the agent on the SDK UI. <br/><br/>
 ![all_custom_tools](assets/sdk_claim.png)

 ### Base Rules
-- If a conversation is waiting on user or the user does not reply for 8 minutes, we automatically mark that conversation as completed due to user inactivity.
+- If a conversation is waiting on user or the user does not reply for 8 minutes, we automatically mark that conversation as completed due to user inactivity
-- A fresh message from an exisiting user would result in a new conversation
+- A fresh message from an existing user would result in a new conversation
 - Currently we allow a maximum of **3 chats** (default value) to be handled simultaneously per agent.
 We can change this value to anything between 1-5 per agent.

 ### Automatic Chat assignment